sts10/radiation/README.md

 Once you're in the `radiation`  directory, simple run `ruby bin/runner.rb` to run Radiation.
 You'll be greeted by a menu.

+### Editing the Blog Template

+Radiation sues ERB for templating.

 ### Changing Defaults

 If you don't want the Radiation-compiled blog to be located at `public_html/blog.html`, just change it in the Radiation file: `radiation/lib/site_generator.rb` in the following line: